 Obviously this means more monies coming into News channels.
 Now here is where the story becomes interesting!
 Should the rewards be proportional to the success… or more?
 If the rewards are proportional, then for every one percent increase in viewership share, there ought to be a one percent increase in revenues.
-However, what we see is that the rewards in this case have been greater than the success itself as is seen in the
+However, what we see is that the rewards in this case have been greater than the success itself as is seen in the chart below.

 As one can see from the above chart that Revenue shares have moved up faster than Viewership shares.
 What’s interesting to see is that the surge in greater monies always happens about 3 to 4 weeks after a major event (See the increase in revenue share after Gujarat Earthquake and WTC bombings).

 In fact, if we plot average growths for the last 2 years the same pattern gets highlighted (shown in the chart below).
 While viewership share has moved from 1.9% to 3.7%, in the last one & a half years, revenue share has jumped from 8.6% to 12.2%.